-- (1) The number of shares includes shares that are individually or jointly owned, as well as shares over which the individual has either sole or shared investment or voting authority.
-Mr. Cressey's number does not include shares held by the Bryan and Christina Cressey Foundation.
-Mr. Cressey is the President of the foundation but disclaims any beneficial ownership of shares owned by the foundation. - (2) For Ms. Brink, the number of shares represent 2,500 unvested RSUs from her date of appointment to the Board in December, 2017.
-For Mr. Klein, the number of shares consists of a grant of 833 unvested RSUs from his date of appointment to the Board in August 2015.
-For each of Ms. Brown and Messrs.
-Aldrich, Balk, Berglund, Klein, Minnich and Monter, the number of shares includes unvested RSUs of 2,036 awarded to them in May 2017.
-For Mr. Cressey, the number of shares includes unvested RSUs of 2,403 awarded to him in May 2017.
+- (1) The number of shares includes shares that are individually or jointly owned, as well as shares over which the individual has either sole or shared investment or voting authority. - (2) For Ms. Brink, the number of shares includes 1,666 unvested RSUs from her date of appointment to the Board in December, 2017.
+For each of Mses.
+Brink and Brown and Messrs.
+Balk, Berglund, Cressey, Klein, Minnich and Monter, the number of shares includes unvested RSUs of 2,605 awarded to them in May 2018.
+For Mr. Aldrich, the number of shares includes unvested RSUs of 3,073 awarded to him in May 2018.
 For each of Messrs.
-Aldrich, Balk and Minnich, the number of shares includes awards, the receipt of which has been deferred pursuant to the 2004 Belden Inc. Non-Employee Director Deferred Compensation Plan as follows: Mr. Aldrich 1,489; Mr. Balk 20,916; and Mr. Minnich 9,309. - (3) Reflects the number of shares that could be purchased by exercise of stock options and the number of SARs that are exercisable at March 27, 2018, or within 60 days thereafter, under the Company's long-term incentive plans.
+Aldrich, Balk and Minnich, the number of shares includes awards, the receipt of which has been deferred pursuant to the 2004 Belden Inc. Non-Employee Director Deferred Compensation Plan as follows: Mr. Aldrich 1,489; Mr. Balk 20,916; and Mr. Minnich 9,309. - (3) For Mr. Derksen, the number of shares includes 22,232 unvested RSUs granted in May 2019 in connection with the Supplemental Incentive Plan.
+For Messrs.
+Pennycook and Vestjens, the number of shares includes 17,847 unvested RSUs granted in May 2019 in connection with the Supplemental Incentive Plan. - (4) Reflects the number of shares that could be purchased by exercise of stock options and the number of SARs that are exercisable at March 27, 2018, or within 60 days thereafter, under the Company's long-term incentive plans.
 Upon exercise of a SAR, the holder would receive the difference between the market price of Belden shares on the date of exercise and the exercise price paid in the form of Belden shares.
 This column includes stock options and SARs that are exercisable without regard to whether the current market price of Belden common stock is greater than the applicable exercise price.

-- (4) Represents the total of the "Number of Shares Beneficially Owned" column (excluding RSUs, which do not have voting rights before vesting) divided by the number of shares outstanding at March 27, 2018 - 41,079,740. - (5) Includes 10,577 shares held in a family LLC. - (6) Includes 17,008 shares held in his spouse's grantor retained annuity trusts, 16,820 shares held in a charitable remainder unitrust and 31,181 shares held in a family investment LLC. - (7) Includes 4,063 shares held in trust for children and 86,555 shares held in a family trust.
+- (5) Represents the total of the "Number of Shares Beneficially Owned" column (excluding RSUs, which do not have voting rights before vesting) divided by the number of shares outstanding at March 27, 2019 - 39,448,388. - (6) Includes 2,400 shares held in trust for spouse and children. - (7) Includes 10,577 shares held in a family LLC. - (8) Includes 17,008 shares held in his spouse's grantor retained annuity trusts, 16,820 shares held in a charitable remainder unitrust and 31,181 shares held in a family investment LLC. - (9) Includes 13,313 shares held in trust for children and 108,268 shares held in a family trust. - (10) Includes 117,084 SARs held in trust for estate planning purposes.